inderjit303/32-bit-SRAM-/README.md

 </p>

 ## 8-Bit SRAM Circuit Schematic:
-After creation of the all the above symbols of 1 Bit SRAM, we interconnect the 3x8 decoder and the 1-Bit SRAMs as shown in the schematic to create the 8-Bit SRAM.
+After creation of the all the above symbols of 1 Bit SRAM, we interconnect the 3x8 decoder and eight 1-Bit SRAMs as shown in the schematic to create the 8-Bit SRAM.
 Based on the input given to the decoder the SRAM cell is selected and the read/write operation is performed.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/194724688-e63ad13c-547d-44ac-925a-d3944369a510.png">